VolkRiot/MissingCardAlgorithm/README.md

-# A quick little bit of code to test an algorithm for searching out the missing card in an array of objects
+# Find the missing card object

-One file is used to generate the array of card objects and the other is my design for an effecient linear time algorithm Feel free to design a better one!
+One file is used to generate an  array of playing card objects and the other is my design for an effecient linear time algorithm
+Feel free to design a better one if you see room for improvement!